md-learn/semantic-release/README.md

 In `.github/workflows/main.yml` you can find the actual pipeline.

 In `.releaserc` you can find all the needed configuration for semantic-version plugins used.
+Note that all plugins should be declared (and configured) in the order you want them to be executed.